zksync-association/zknation-data/README.md

     ```
     - `to` - The L2 recipient address for the ZK token transfer.
     - `amount` - The amount to be transferred, specified in raw format (not decimal).
 For example, to transfer 1 ZK token, if the token has 18 decimals, you should input 1000000000000000000.
-    - `l1-gas-price` - Ethereum gas price, should be set to not less than the L1 gas price expected at the time of transaction execution.
+    - `l1-gas-price` - Ethereum gas price in gwei, should be set to not less than the L1 gas price expected at the time of transaction execution.
     - `l1-json-rpc` - An optional parameter to specify the L1 node RPC URL.

 ![alt text](instructions-l1-transfer.png)

-#### CLI Output Description:

-When you run the script, the CLI will output the following data:

-- `address`: The address which claims.
-- `to`: The address to call on L1.
-- `function`: The name of the smart contract function to call.
-- `params`: A JSON object detailing the transaction parameters and specifying the function to call.
-- `l1_raw_calldata`: The calldata to be sent with the transaction.
-- `value`: The amount in wei to send with the transaction.
-- `gas_price`: The minimum gas price to send transaction with.

 #### Transfer Process:

 1. Use the [block explorer](https://etherscan.io/address/0x303a465B659cBB0ab36eE643eA362c509EEb5213#writeProxyContract) frontend or suitable wallet interfaces that support contract interactions.
+2. In the interface, fill out the function `requestL2TransactionDirect` with the following parameters from the generated output.
+*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the output converted from wei to ether.
-2. Execute the contract call with the generated calldata.
+3. Execute the contract call with the generated calldata.

 For example, if you connect your wallet on Etherscan, you can call the contract directly from the UI:
+- Outputs from example above
+        - `payableAmount (ether)` - 0.006640981334032384
+        - `chainId` - 324
+        - `mintValue` - 6640981334032384
+        - `l2Contract` - 0x5a7d6b2f92c77fad6ccabd7ee062464907eaf3e
+        - `l2Value` - 0
+        - `l2Calldata` - 0xa9059cbb0000000000...3a7640000 [shortened for this example]
+        - `l2GasLimit` - 2097152
+        - `l2GasPerPubdataByteLimit` - 800
+        - `factoryDeps` - []
+        - `refundRecipient` - 0x0000000000000000000000000000000000000000

 ![alt text](etherscan.png)

-*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the instructions.